SpeysideHEP/spey/README.md

 Note that ``spey.ExpectationType.apriori`` and ``spey.ExpectationType.aposteriori`` expectation types resulted in a list of 5 elements which indicates $-2\sigma,\ -1\sigma,\ 0,\ +1\sigma,\ +2\sigma$ standard deviations
-from the background hypothesis. ``spey.ExpectationType.observed`` on the other hand resulted in single value which is observed exclusion limit.
+from the background hypothesis. ``spey.ExpectationType.observed`` on the other hand resulted in single value which is the observed exclusion limit.
 Notice that the bounds on ``spey.ExpectationType.aposteriori`` are slightly stronger than ``spey.ExpectationType.apriori`` this is due to the data value has been replaced with background yields, which are larger than the observations. ``spey.ExpectationType.apriori`` is mostly used in theory collaborations to estimate the difference from the Standard Model rather than the experimental observations.